-Volkswagen currently sells a convertible version
+Volkswagen currently sells

 of its Golf hatchback overseas and now the compact drop-top comes in GTI performance flavor too.

 Today, the wraps have come off the new Golf GTI Convertible, just days ahead of the car’s official world debut at the 2012 Geneva Motor Show.

 The latest addition to the Volkswagen lineup packs in all the performance of the GTI hatchback, and adds the pleasures of open-top driving for four, thanks to an electrically powered fabric roof that can be folded away in just 9.5 seconds, even while traveling at speeds of up to 18 mph.

 Visually, the Golf GTI Convertible has all the classic GTI design cues, as well as some items from last year’s striking concept version

 .
 The radiator grille has a honeycomb structure with red edging and the GTI badge, while the front bumper incorporates a deep honeycomb air dam and distinctive vertical fog lights.

 Side sill extensions help give the GTI a wide, well-planted stance, while a bespoke rear diffuser is framed by a chrome tailpipe on either side.
 Smoked LED tail-lamps complete the look.
 As on the GTI hatchback, standard wheels are 17-inch ‘Monza’ alloys.